RARNIUM/Reresunwon-Femi-Kehinde/SwagLabDEMO/HAMBURGERG-TC.md

-## TC-006 – Verify if Log Out Works. ##
+# TC-006 – Verify if Log Out Works. #

 Test Scenario:
 Verify that the user can successfully log out of SauceDemo.

-Precondition: User is on the SauceDemo Products page.
+Precondition: User is on the SauceDemo Hamburger Menu.

 Test Data: None